 Assist clients with daily living activities including time management, organization and interpersonal communication.
 Escort clients to medical, dental and social appointments and act as a role model to facilitate appropriate social behaviors.
 Participate in activities to support skill development and addiction recovery.

 A diploma from a recognized Social Services Support Worker educational program.

 Two (2) years’ recent, related experience, or an equivalent combination of education, training and experience.

 A valid B.C. driver's license.
 Local area travel requires the use of a personal vehicle.

 Knowledge of the principles of recovery in mental illness

-Knowledge of substance misuse and of problems encountered by chemically dependent individuals; basic understanding of behavior management
+Experience with substance misuse and of problems encountered by chemically dependent individuals; basic understanding of behavior management.

 What’s in it for you